NAILSEA

 CHECK THIS: Backwell Playhouse chair Jenny Schaefer with Joseph Kidd, of Persimmon Homes

-North Somerset Council planners are being asked to approve a new camping site at Nailsea Wall Farm.
+North Somerset Council planners are being asked to approve a new camping site east of Nailsea Wall Farm.

 The proposal is for 21 camping pitches, toilet and shower block with parking, access tracks and landscaping in the West End countryside.